 How to buy property like a pro

 Get pre-approval: Before you decide to start scoping the market, you need to find out how much you can actually borrow.
-I am going to assume that you have a deposit of some sort if you are reading this, so meet up with your bank manager or a mortgage broker to find out what you can get.
+I am going to assume that you have a deposit of some sort if you are reading this, so meet up with a reputable mortgage broker to find out what you can get.
 Remember a pre-approval is the absolute maximum that you can borrow.
 (If you need any recommendations, just get in touch with me, I’ll point you in the right direction)

 Do the sums: Before you take your pre-approval and start putting offers on homes, you need to figure out how much you can actually afford to spend.
 Just because the bank has approved a loan amount, doesn’t mean that you should borrow that much.
 It’s important to rework your budget with the new loan and all estimated home expenses to make sure you can cover the loan repayments.
 This is a trap for young players.
 The last thing you want to do is sell your home in a fire sale if the interest rates increase and you have maxed yourself to capacity.
 If you want an excellent budgeting tool, let us know and we can send you a copy.